 One of the highlights of our yoga retreats in Italy is the delicious food and the fantastic restaurants recommended by the locals.
 From small family-owned tavernas to high-end classy restaurants, it’s hard to get a bad meal.

 We’ve been taking yoga groups to Sicily for years to the gorgeous town of Siracusa, we’ve tried most of the restaurants in town and have narrowed down our favorites to the ones below.

 These restaurants are all located on the charming island of Ortigia, which lies at the very tip of Siracusa.
 You’ll find them tucked away in the peaceful pedestrian streets of this small island.
 Each one offers something special – pick one depending on your taste buds and you’ll be sure to have a great culinary experience!

 Sicilia in Tavola

 This is a small charismatic place with just a few tables and is always full.
-They make their own pasta from scratch so it’s super fresh, and they have a lovely veggie and seafood appetizer buffet.
+They make their own pasta from scratch so it’s super fresh, and they have delicious veggie and seafood appetizer options as well.
 The homemade spaghetti with pistachio pesto sauce and cherry tomatoes always hits the spot, as doesn’t the Norma pasta with aubergine-eggplant and ricotta mozzarella cheese.

 They also have meat and fish dishes, and a nice list of wines.
 Very reasonably priced, but be sure to book ahead as it’s a favorite with the locals as well (every time we’ve gone it’s been full and they’ve had to turn people away).